geoMOC/gmoc-mpg-gis/docs/index.md

 {% include feature_row id="feature_row_intro" type="center" %}

-Field surveys generally face the compromise between their level of detail, their extend and their temporal repetition.
-One can either study selected processes in detail on a very limited number of observation sites or focus on a more landscape oriented survey using more generalized observations.
-The restrictions can be loosened by linking survey information to area wide remote sensing observations and the modelling of raster maps which can further be used for scientific analysis.

-Remote sensing has a history of more than 150 years and is a well established, cost-effective and powerful tool but it has to be applied with caution in order to gain robust results.
-The advent of high performance computing along with machine learning algorithms has just opened up a new chapter in data mining and information retrieval using a wide variety of ground-based, airborne and satellite sensors.
-This requires a large variety of skills related to data handling, machine learning, team-based software development and workflow documentation and the presentation and discussion of results.
+One could claim that the fact living on the surface of the earth and only get to know a small space through direct personal experience is the most important motivation for most of the geographic work.
+Compensation for this lack of direct experience has been and is being made, especially in scientific geography, with the help of efficient spatio-temporal techniques of abstraction.
+However, over the past few decades, traditional communication techniques as maps and descriptions have initially been supplemented by a variety of media communication tools of spatial information and, more recently, increasingly replaced.

+Nevertheless, in relation to the complexity of the world and the enormous dynamics of its change, despite all scientific efforts, we know only insufficiently about the spatial-temporal events of the present.
+Much less do we know about the past and basically nothing about the future of the world.
+Irrespective of this, knowledge of spatial and/or temporal aspects of our environment is increasingly in demand for action-relevant relationships.
+Whether we ask as tourists, consumers, producers or planners spatial information, or even knowledge.
+As such actors, we need in almost all social and economic issues not only detailed and reliable information, but also knowledge and knowledge about unknown space-time relationships and processes and - also with rising tendency - also about expected future developments.
+But also individually, due to our high mobility, globalized connections and mobile communication technologies, a rapidly growing number of people demand a comprehensive spatiotemporal knowledge.

+Geographic information systems (GIS) are versatile and powerful software tools that are used in modeling, analysis, data mining merging and numerous other spatio-temporal applications.
+Nevertheless the most powerful tool is our mind developing the concepts and developing the necessary algorithms.

 # Intended learning outcomes
 At the end of this course you should be able

-* to research remote sensing methods and design workflows suitable to solve common remote sensing problems,
+* to understand adapt and develop geographic information science methods and design workflows suitable to solve common spatio temporal data-related issues,
-* to deploy your remote sensing workflows using geo-information science tools, R scripts and collaborative code management platforms for task management and issue tracking,
+* to deploy your workflows using geo-information science tools, R scripts and collaborative code management platforms for task management and issue tracking,
-* to critically evaluate your remote sensing analysis,
+* to critically evaluate your spatiao-temporal analysis,
-* to document and communicate your remote sensing workflow and analysis results,
+* to document and communicate your workflow and analysis results,
 * to reflect your project workflow for potential improvements.